 If you have some material wealth:

-I have my own ideas about such things: use of mutual financial institutions; minimal borrowing; raising the kids to have no fixation on wealthy lifestyles; invest instead of speculate or gamble; teaching children (and yourself) how to research facts, products and prices, and how to budget money; and setting aside a specific percentage off the top as a minimum for giving.
+I have my own ideas about such things: use mutual financial institutions; minimize borrowing, for only the most critical needs; raise the kids to have no fixation on wealthy lifestyles; invest instead of speculate or gamble; teach children (and yourself) how to budget money and time, and how to research facts, products and prices; and set aside a specific percentage off the top as a minimum for giving.
+Give not just to church, but to non-church activities and charities, and directly to other people and other families.
 Develop your rules for handling money, based on your own life situation and culture.
 Both spouses must be in agreement on the basics of their approach.
 Such practical concerns are where spiritual stuff most shows itself.
 How you handle money is a direct reflection of your spiritual state; it shows where your treasure is.

 back to top

 - Effective Parenting (Scott Turansky and Joanne Miller)

 - Claretian Publications has a good blog site, At Home With Our Faith.